esetaro2/Progresso/README.md

 This setup allows you to see a fully functional example and quickly test the application’s core features.

+> ⚠️ **Note on user credentials**
+> Newly registered users are created with automatically generated usernames and passwords.
+> To **retrieve the generated username and password**, look at the application logs (stdout) at the time the user was created — the plain password is printed for demo purposes.
+> Passwords are stored hashed and cannot be retrieved after creation, so saving or copying them when displayed is recommended.

 <h2 id="documentation">📄 Documentation</h2>

 The full technical documentation, including use cases, system architecture, and testing details, is available in the thesis document (in Italian):